prisoner-of-azkanban/pandemic/README.md

 ### Deviations from the standard board game

 This online version of Pandemic does not include roles or event cards.
 To compensate, everyone is a scientist (only need four cards of a color to discover the cure), and there are only four epidemic cards.
 There is also no hand size limit.
-You can are also allowed to build more than six research stations.
+You are also allowed to build more than six research stations.
 You can read the instruction and help menus in game for more details.

 ## Tech Stack